SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This study seeks to obtain data which will help to address these research gaps.
 This study therefore set out to assess the effect of X ..., and the effect of ...

-## Writing Introductions
+## Research questions or hypotheses

-> Research questions or hypotheses
+↑ Introduction

 The central question in this dissertation asks how ...
 This research seeks to address the following questions: